revbayes/revbayes.github.io/tutorials/archery/index.md

 case, and one only needs to multiply the acceptance rate by the scaling factor.

-As before, this move has a tuning parameter called ‘lambda‘.
+As before, this move has a tuning parameter called `lambda`.

 The sliding-window and scaling moves are very common and popular moves in RevBayes.
 The code examples here are actually showing the exact same equation as implemented internally.
 It will be very useful for you to understand these moves.